jpcsupplies/Lobby/README.txt

 *Dynamic      *
 *Destinations:*
 ***************
-Create an LCD on a large station or ship you wish to use as a "travel point" NAME the LCD block: [destination]
+Create an LCD on a large station or ship you wish to use as a "travel departure point" Using "NAME" field on the LCD block key in: [destination] followed by your desired destination server address and port and a description - for example [destination] 221.121.159.238:27270 Orion Pirates Zone
-In the Public Title field insert the steam address of a space engineers server you wish players to be able to travel to - for example 221.121.159.238:27270 After the server address in the public title field put in a description of one or more words.
-Eg Ramblers Frontier
-What you should now see in your title field is: 221.121.159.238:27270 Ramblers Frontier

-Whenever players come within 9 or so blocks (about the interior size of the default starter lemon ship) their screen will indicate they can travel to the "description" (as above) sector, and to type /depart to leave.
+This will allow players within 9 metres of that LCD to /depart and travel to that server.
+The chat displays a notification that this is a departure point every few seconds or so until they /depart or move more than 9 metres from the LCD.

+If you want to have an easier way to enter a description you can enable the "text" content option and use the LCD screen text editor instead to write in your destination server description.
+Example:   The Orion Pirates PvP Server ARGh!
+This might be useful if you have a lobby station, so players can read the description on the LCD without waiting for the chat notification to appear.

+The "Title" field of the LCD is not used and can be anything you like, example: "Orion Departure LCD"

 -

+********************************
+*Station Pop up message: (fun!)*
+********************************
+Create another LCD on a large station/ship block.
+Using "NAME" field key in: [station] popup
+Then edit the public text (which is usually shown on the LCD screen) with whatever message you would like to pop up on a players screen if they come within 50 metres of the LCD.

+Whenever a player comes within 50 or so blocks (about the interior size of a small station or the wing of a large station) the pop up message will appear on the players screen and output the text you specified, and not be shown again unless they travel outside of 50 metres from the LCD then return again.

+You do NOT requre any destination LCD, you can use these popups simply as an automatic welcome message to visitors of your ship or space station!

+-

 ******************************
 * Interstellar Space Boundry *
 ******************************
+This feature is a little buggy at the moment, and might not work at all as the newest game code only exposes grids within 5km of the player, which somewhat limits this option, unless you are within a ship that contains the boundry definition, or you just have really small boundries!

+It is suggested you do not use this features until we update the code here to use server side config files.

 You can Set World "boundries" so that if a player flies off the edge of the allowed world - they enter "interstellar space" (the empty void between "sectors" (servers)) and can travel to whatever "sector"  (server) is assigned that direction.